 - Box 17, Folder “Student - Disadvantaged Students” and Folder “Student - Special Projects (Upward Bound)”

-A tripartite Short Term Teacher Training Program involving the Michigan Department of Public Instruction, Certification Division, the School District of the city of Pontiac and the School of Education, Oakland University in a training, evaluation and research program for the development of competency standards for teachers of the disadvantaged and for the licensing of teachers in Michigan (late 1960s-early 1970s).Records of Student Services and Student Affairs
+A tripartite Short Term Teacher Training Program involving the Michigan Department of Public Instruction, Certification Division, the School District of the city of Pontiac and the School of Education, Oakland University in a training, evaluation and research program for the development of competency standards for teachers of the disadvantaged and for the licensing of teachers in Michigan (late 1960s-early 1970s).Papers of Manuel Pierson

-- Files of Manuel Pierson, documenting minority programs at Oakland in the 1960s to 1980s, such as Project Upward Bound.
+- Files from the Office of Student Affairs and Student Services, documenting minority programs at Oakland in the 1960s to 1980s, such as Project Upward Bound.
 Pierson was Dean of Student Services and assistant Vice-President for 28 year.